meetraj19/meetraj19/README.md

 ## Overview

 Machine Learning Engineer specializing in Large Language Models, Computer Vision, and Multi-Agent AI Systems.
 A  M.Sc. in Mechatronics at University of Stuttgart with focus on Machine Learning and Software Engineering.
-Experienced in developing end-to-end ML pipelines, implementing MLOps practices, and deploying AI solutions in industrial environments.
+Experienced in developing end-to-end ML pipelines, implementing MLOps practices, and deploying AI solutions in industrial environments as well as in Research Domain.

 ## Worked as: